The 7 Most Critical Responsibilities of a District Manager

 Don’t miss: This is the ideal number of units a district manager should oversee

 From time to time, district managers may need to run a support shift because of issues that happen during the day-to-day operations.
-But their ultimate responsibility is to ensure that the managers and their teams are following the brand’s standards and the business procedures the organization has defined.
+However, their ultimate responsibility is to ensure that the managers and their teams are following the brand’s standards and the business procedures the organization has defined.

 Responsibility #5: Maintenance